cmake-basis/BASIS/data/templates/basis/1.0/doc/quickstart.rst

 Congratulations!
 You just finished your first <project> tutorial.

-So far you have already learned how to install BASIS on your system and set up your own software project.
-You have also seen how you can add your own source files to your newly created project and build the respective executables and libraries.
-The essentials of any software package!
-Thanks to BASIS, only few lines of CMake code are needed to accomplish this.

-Now check out the :ref:`Tutorials` for more details regarding each of the above steps and in-depth information about the used BASIS commands if you like, or move on to the various :doc:`How-to Guides <howto>` which will introduce you to even more BASIS concepts and best practices.
+Now check out the :ref:`Tutorials` for more details regarding each of the above steps and in-depth information about the used commands if you like, or move on to the various :doc:`How-to Guides <howto>`.

 .. _Tutorials: